Academic Policy 1405.11

 faculty member at the rank of associate professor or above receiving a satisfactory

 evaluation may waive this required meeting.
-A copy of the chairperson’s draft of the
+A copy of the chairperson’s draft of

-intended evaluation and recommendations to the dean shall be provided by the chairperson/head
+the intended evaluation shall be provided by the chairperson/head to the faculty member,

-to the faculty member, who shall be given a reasonable opportunity to submit a written
+who shall be given five working days to submit a written response before the chairperson/head

-the faculty member, who shall be given a reasonable opportunity to submit a written
+who shall be given five working days to submit a written response to be forwarded

-response to be forwarded to each subsequent level of review.
+to each subsequent level of review.

 - Except for non-reappointment, dismissal, tenure, or promotion decisions, a faculty